m3ng9i/ran/readme.md

 ```
     -r,  -root=<path>           Root path of the site.
 Default is current working directory.
+    -b,  -bind-ip=<ip>          Bind one or more IP addresses to the ran web server.
+                                Multiple IP addresses should be separated by comma.
+                                If not provide this Option, ran will use 0.0.0.0.
     -p,  -port=<port>           HTTP port.
 Default is 8080.
          -404=<path>            Path of a custom 404 file, relative to Root.
 Example: /404.html.
     -i,  -index=<path>          File name of index, priority depends on the order of values.